Managing and Using MariaDB Databases in ServBay

 Regular Backups

-Restricting Access
+Restrict Access

 sql

--- Revoke all privileges from a user on all databases (use with caution)
+-- Revoke all privileges on all databases from a user (use with caution)

 REVOKE ALL PRIVILEGES ON *.* FROM 'servbay-demo'@'localhost';